bassmanitram/actions-for-nautilus/README.md

 In order to save configuration changes, click on the **Save Config** button.

-To see the changes in the Nautilus/Files context menus, you must quite Nautilus and restart it.
+To see the changes in the Nautilus/Files context menus, you must quit Nautilus and restart it.
 You can quit Nautilus/Files by clicking on the **Restart Nautilus** button.
 Then, to see your changes, simply open Nautilus again.